Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Application on Piecewise Partially Hyperbolic Maps

-The next Proposition \ref{kjdhkskjfkjskdjf} ensures the existence and uniqueness of an $F$-invariant measure, $\mu_0$, which projects on $m$.
-Since its proof is done by standard arguments (see \cite{AP}, for instance) we skip it.
-Thus, if $F$ satisfies (f1), (f2), (f3) and (H1), it also satisfies (P3).
+Proposition~\ref{kjdhkskjfkjskdjf} below ensures the existence and uniqueness of an $F$-invariant probability measure $\mu_0$ projecting onto $m$.
+Since its proof follows standard arguments (see, for instance, \cite{AP}), we omit it.
+Consequently, if $F$ satisfies conditions (f1), (f2), (f3), and (H1), then property (P3) holds.

 \begin{proposition} Let $m_1$ be an $f$-invariant probability.
 If $F$ satisfies (H1), then there exists an unique measure $\mu_1$ on $M \times K$ such that $\pi_1{_\ast}\mu_1 = m_1$ and for every continuous function $\psi \in C^0 (M \times K)$ it holds Moreover, the measure $\mu_1$ is $F$-invariant. \end{proposition}